zenzen-sol/docling-api/README.md

-# Document Converter Service
+# Documents to Markdown Converter Server

-A high-performance document conversion service that transforms various document formats into Markdown.
-Built with FastAPI, Celery, and Redis, supporting both CPU and GPU processing modes.
+This is a lightweight and highly scalable backend server powered by (docling a state-of-the-art document to markdown converter) that transforms various document (PDF, DOCX, PPTX, HTML, JPG, PNG, TIFF, BMP, AsciiDoc and Markdown) formats into Markdown.
+Built with FastAPI, Celery, and Redis, supporting both CPU and GPU (recommended for production) processing modes.

 ## Features
 - **Multiple Format Support**: Converts various document types including:
   - PDF files
   - Microsoft Word documents (DOCX)